 Combine these feelings with the idea that since you’ve blown your diet, you might as well eat more before you go back to being “good” tomorrow, and you have weight gain.

-“Several things happen in our bodies when we restrict our food intake,” says dietitian Anna Taylor, MS, RD, LD.
+“Several things happen in our bodies when we restrict our food intake,” says Taylor.
 “We know that our metabolism slows, and the hormones that regulate our feelings of hunger and fullness get out of whack.
 You end up overeating, not because you are bad or weak, but because your body is doing everything it can to get out of your self-imposed famine.”

 Several studies have shown that restrictive dieting ultimately leads to weight gain, not weight loss.
 But studies have also shown that self-esteem can predict dieting outcomes.

-“When you work on reducing your guilt and shame around food and better body image acceptance, you tend to develop better eating habits over the long term,” says bariatric behavioral health expert Leslie Heinberg, PhD.
+“When you work on reducing your guilt and shame around food and better body image acceptance, you tend to develop better eating habits over the long term,” says Dr. Heinberg.

-- Don’t tell yourself that those corn chips are “bad.”
+- Don’t tell yourself certain foods are “bad.”
 Focus on how a food makes your body feel, not on whether it fits in with the current diet fad.
-“Healthy foods give us more energy and tend to make us feel better,” Ms. Taylor says.
+“Healthy foods give us more energy and tend to make us feel better,” Taylor says.
 “Even something like ice cream can fit into this framework.
 You know if you order a triple scoop you’re going to feel sluggish afterwards, so you stick to a junior scoop and enjoy every bite.
 Over time, that leads to better health.”

-- Work on your negative self-talk.
+- Limit your negative self-talk.
 “When we tie our self-worth so directly to our food choices and combine that with a restrictive diet, we’re setting ourselves up to fail and feel guilty, which in turn produces overeating behaviors and then more guilt,” Dr. Heinberg says.
-Write down positive changes that you are making each day (such as drinking more water or taking a walk) in a journal, and stop using the words “good” and “bad” to describe your food choices — and yourself.
+Write down positive changes that you’re making each day (like drinking more water or taking walks) in a journal, and stop using the words “good” and “bad” to describe your food choices — and yourself.